-The statements and disclosures must be filed with the records administrator of the city.
-197 A records administrator includes a city secretary, a person responsible for maintaining city records, or a person who is designated by the city to maintain the statements and disclosures filed under this bill.
+The statements and disclosures must be filed with the records administrator of the city.205 A records administrator includes a city secretary, a person responsible for maintaining city records, or a person who is designated by the city to maintain the statements and disclosures filed under this bill.
+A city does not have a duty to ensure that a vendor that is required to file a questionnaire does so.206

 A city that maintains a Web site is required to post statements and disclosures that are required to be filed under the bill.
-However, a city that does not have a Web site is not required to create or maintain one.
-198
+However, a city that does not have a Web site is not required to create or maintain one.207